deepaksood619/deepaksood619.github.io/docs/algorithms/algorithmic-complexity/turing-vs-non-turing-machine.md

 The script to verify the transaction and other things is embedded in the message itself.
 See the locking script and unlocking script part of the message.

-**Bitcoin uses a simple, “stack-based”, programming language called Script to implement the locking and unlocking scripts.
+**Bitcoin uses a simple, "stack-based", programming language called Script to implement the locking and unlocking scripts.
 Using a programming language, even a limited one, to code the locking script, means that it is possible to impose an infinite variety of conditions (or encumbrance) on the UTXO.**

 We also need to understand that bitcoin clients only execute what is ordered in the script part of a transaction and not more.
 If some non-standard bitcoin client decides to execute something that is not part of the script, it does so on its own peril.